 Most expatriates find South Korea to be a very safe country.
 The main threats to personal safety that expats will come across are either related to the weather or petty crimes such as pickpocketing in crowded marketplaces.

-Generally, the risk of terrorism in South Korea is considered low, although tensions between North and South Korea mean that foreign residents should keep up to date with the political situation by following news media.
+Generally, the risk of terrorism in South Korea is considered low, although tensions between North and South Korea mean that foreign residents should follow the news media to keep up to date with the political situation.

 Local laws for some crimes may be harsher than Western expats may be used to.
-For instance, any car accident involving a motorcyclist or pedestrian that is injured could see the driver prosecuted, even if they weren’t at fault.
+For instance, any car accident involving a motorcyclist or pedestrian that is injured could see the driver prosecuted, even if it wasn't entirely the driver's fault.

-As it's likely that expats will need to undergo a medical check on arrival if they plan to work in South Korea, it is important to keep in mind that drug use or possession isn't tolerated and the results of a drug test could result in detainment or deportation.
+As it's likely that expats will need to undergo a medical check on arrival if they plan to work in South Korea, it is important to keep in mind that drug use or possession isn't tolerated.
+As such, the results of a drug test could result in detainment or deportation.

 Crime in South Korea

-The crime rate in South Korea is low, although there are incidents of bag-snatching, pickpocketing and petty theft in larger cities such as Seoul and Busan.
-As with any major city, there are some areas that are considered unsafe at certain times, although for the most part cities such as Seoul are safer than large American cities.
+Although there are incidents of bag-snatching, pickpocketing and petty theft in larger cities such as Seoul and Busan, the crime rate in South Korea is low.
+As with any major city, there are some areas that are considered unsafe at certain times.

 Expats should follow normal safety precautions such as locking doors, being aware of personal belongings in crowded areas and tourist hotspots, avoiding walking alone at night through isolated areas, and only using reputable taxi companies.